zynayumi/libzynayumi/README.md

    for AY-3-8910 (Amdstrad CPC).
 This affects the noise period and the legacy tuning.

+3. The envelop (buzzer) of the YM2149 (Atari ST) offers 32 possible volume levels instead of 16 for the AY-3-8910 (Amdstrad CPC).

 The YM2149 (Atari ST) was mono while the AY-3-8910 (Amstrad CPC) was stereo, but here stereo is supported in both modes.
 One can always disable stereo with the *Pan0* to *Pan2* parameters.